Flash Floods at National Parks Strand 200 and Leave a Hiker Missing

 Authorities said that they responded to calls of visitors who attempted to cross streams and became stuck in their cars.
 Noting that water just 1 foot high can sweep away vehicles, emergency responders on Facebook repeated the mantra of the weekend to drivers: “Turn around, don’t drown.”

-Jennifer Armendariz, the emergency manager for Eddy County, said officials had conducted a few rescues, including for a family whose vehicle had turned on its side and a couple stranded on the roof of their car.
+Jennifer Armendariz, the emergency manager for Eddy County, New Mexico, said officials had conducted a few rescues, including for a family whose vehicle had turned on its side and a couple stranded on the roof of their car.
 No injuries were reported.

 Armendariz said educating the public about not crossing streams in vehicles during a flood was a constant challenge.
 Although water may not always look deep, it’s “not worth the risk of trying to cross,” she said, adding that a man in the county had died last year in such a situation.